kaspersgit/ml_2_sql/Readme.md

     Mac/Linux:
    `source .ml2sql/bin/activate` or `deactivate`
+4. For usage of this tool the virtual environment can be deactivated.

 ## Try it out demo
 1. In the terminal in the root of this folder run: